dbca-wa/wastd/docs/business_analysts.rst

 We apply IBM's `simple pattern for requirements analysis
 <https://www.ibm.com/developerworks/architecture/library/ar-analpat/ar-analpat-pdf.pdf>`_
-to structure the problem space into business processes (stranding, tagging, and track/nest count) and IT processes (for each business process: data capture, data QA and curation, data analysis).
+to structure the problem space into business processes (stranding, tagging, and track/nest count) and IT processes (for each business process: data collection, capture, proofreading and curation, query, export and data analysis).
 Legacy systems and their ties to the current implementation (WAStD) are discussed as well.

 Glossary
 ========
-* Data capture: capturing an observation onto a paper datasheet or into a digital system
-* Paper data capture: capturing an observation onto a paper datasheet
+* **Data collection** refers to the collection of information gained from an observation onto a paper datasheet.
-* Digital data capture: capturing an observation into a digital system
-* Data entry: entering data from a paper datasheet into a digital system
+* **Data capture** refers to **data entry**, the process of entering information either from a datasheet or from a direct observation into an electronic form.
-* Data record: one data point

-Both digital data capture and data entry result in one digital data record.
+* A **data record** is one data point, e.g. one observation, in a digital system, e.g. in a database.
+A data record is often kept as one row in a table.
+* **Data QA** refers to the various stages of ensuring that data records are as true and reliable as possible.
+Data QA includes proofreading and what we call curation.
+* **Proofreading** is the process of comparing the primary data source, e.g. a hand-written datasheet or an email, to the digital record to eliminate typographical errors, mis-readings, and overall to make sure that the record represents the observer's intent as closely as possible.
+* **Curation** is the process of validating and possibly updating records against subject matter expertise.

 Aims
 ====